Sim-to-Real Causal Transfer: A Metric Learning Approach to Causally-Aware Interaction Representations: Preliminaries

 \subsection{Diagnostic Dataset through Counterfactuals}

+To address the identified issues, we have developed a new diagnostic dataset using the ORCA~\citep{vandenbergReciprocalVelocityObstacles2008} simulation system, which enables the creation of counterfactual scenarios by removing sets of agents.
+ORCA models social interactions like collision avoidance and leader-follower behavior by taking initial positions, speeds, and final goals of agents.
+We constructed our dataset by initializing the positions and goals of $8 \leq K+1 \leq 18$ agents within a structured layout typical of an open area.
+Additionally, we generated two out-of-distribution (OOD) datasets, named Density OOD and Context OOD, to test model robustness.
+The Density OOD dataset varies the density of agents and adds more non-causal ones, while the Context OOD dataset alters the initial layout to resemble a narrow street with pedestrians moving from one end to the other.
+Both the datasets and the code used for their generation are available to support further research.
+For more detailed information on the data collected, see \cref{appendix:implementation}.

-\paragraph{Counterfactual Pairs.} To address the above caveats, we create a new diagnostic dataset through counterfactual simulations with ORCA~\citep{vandenbergReciprocalVelocityObstacles2008}.
-Specifically, we annotate the ground-truth causal effect by explicitly comparing the trajectories in paired scenes before and after agent removals, as defined in~\cref{eq:causality}.
-Details of the collected data are summarized in \cref{appendix:implementation}.
+\textbf{Counterfactual Pairs.} Leveraging the capability to simulate counterfactual scenarios, we annotate the ground-truth causal effects by comparing ego trajectories in paired scenes before and after agent removals, as defined in~\cref{eq:causality}.
+Given the exponential growth of simulation scenarios with the number of agents, we adopt the approach of Causal Agents~\citep{roelofsCausalAgentsRobustnessBenchmark2022a} and concentrate on evaluating causal effects at the level of individual agents, denoted as \ie $|\mathcal{R}| = 1$.
+For simplicity, moving forward, we will use $\mathcal{E}_i$ to refer to $\mathcal{E}_{\{i\}}$.